Daniellappv/pm-leaders-program/Show up prepared and set the stage.md

 ### **2. The Power of preparation (10 minutes)**

+Preparing for a meeting is crucial because it sets the stage for a productive and goal-oriented discussion.
+When you, as the PM, prepare thoroughly, it ensures that the meeting has a clear purpose, maintains focus, and respects participants' time.
+This preparation:

+1. **Clarifies Objectives**: A defined purpose aligns the team and keeps discussions on track.
+2. **Enhances Engagement**: Participants come prepared, leading to more informed and valuable contributions.
+3. **Prevents Miscommunication**: Anticipating questions and having data ready reduces ambiguity and confusion.
+4. **Boosts Efficiency**: Structured meetings move faster, minimizing tangents and achieving results within the time frame.
+5. **Ensures Accountability**: Preparation supports clear outcomes and action items, facilitating follow-through and progress.

+Overall, preparation transforms meetings from time-wasting activities into strategic, outcome-driven sessions that propel projects forward.

 **[Opening Statement]**
 “Think of any successful meeting you’ve been part of.
 Chances are, it didn’t just happen by accident.
 Preparation is the backbone of productive meetings, and as project managers, how we show up shapes the entire conversation.
 Today, I want to break down why preparation matters and share practical techniques that will make your meetings more focused and impactful.”